 4. The Los Angeles creek truck/motorbike chase in Terminator 2: Judgment Day, 1991

 An 18-wheeler truck, motorcycle chase along a Los Angeles creek featuring Arnie firing a shotgun is a winning combination.
 Robert Patrick landed the role as T-1000, however, originally Billy Idol was pegged for the job.
 Unfortunately, it never came to be as Idol had to pull out of the film after injuring his leg in a motorcycle accident.

-Action-adventure film, Indiana Jones and the Last Crusade was the third instalment of the Indiana Jones franchise, released in 1989.
+The action-adventure film, Indiana Jones and the Last Crusade was the third installment of the Indiana Jones franchise, released in 1989.
 Directed by Steven Spielberg and co-written by executive producer George Lucas, the film features a motorcycle chase that was actually added post-production.
-After viewing a rough cut of the film, Spielberg decided the film needed more action and so the sequence was shot and added in.
+After viewing a rough film cut, Spielberg decided the film needed more action, so the sequence was shot and added in.

-James Bond's Saigon motorbike chase in Tomorrow Never Dies, 1997
+6. James Bond Saigon motorbike chase in Tomorrow Never Dies, 1997

 Pierce Brosnan’s James Bond stunned audiences during one of the most heart-stopping motorcycle scenes Hollywood has ever seen.
 After stealing a BMW, he jumps the bike from one rooftop to another before clearing the spinning blades of a helicopter.
 Legend has it that fifteen BMW Cruiser R1200C bikes were used to capture the moment, with 12 being destroyed in the process!